smmosquera/serge/README.txt

     Renderer can now return rendering order of its layers Mouse events now fire in the order of topmost layer first Backwards incompatibility: Static layers no longer fire first in the event order.
 Use layer orders instead.
+    Added installDebugHook to serge.common.
+If you call this then the game will drop into pdb when an unhandled error occurs